blue-factory/users-api/README.md

 # Users-API

-Microservice implemented in Golang that stores user information into postgres and Couch DB.
+Microservice implemented in Golang that stores user information into Postgres database.

 ## Table